 Wrapping Things Up

-The past few weeks have not been easy for me, and I sure they are hard on you too.
-In the beginning, I didn’t know who to listen to, or what I should do, but now, I know who I don’t believe.
+The past few weeks have not been easy for me, and I am sure they are hard on you too.
+In the beginning, I didn’t know who to listen to or what I should do, but now, I know who I don’t believe.
 I have a date to go home, but that could change at any time (editors note: it did change).

 While my plans of going to the zoo changed to a ride through a wildlife safari, and my sister didn’t get the birthday she wanted, but we are safe and have our health.
 I wanted to be home by now, but now I get to share in the life of a little girl, well girls, who think the world of me.

 As of now, my dad and I are still planning on his retirement trip (more to come), pending everything goes back to a new normal by August.
-The November Disney trip is probably changing to Spring 2021, but this due to a schedule change and not related to current times.
+The November Disney trip is probably changing to Spring 2021, but this is due to a schedule change and not related to current times.

 Don’t Give Up!
 We Are In This Together

 Remember, we are not alone.
 Take care of yourself.
 Reach out to your friends when you feel lonely; there is a chance they feel isolated and could use a conversation.

 We may miss our favorite activities, but soon they will return.
 But right now, we need to take precautions not only for ourselves but for the ones we love.
 Science is accurate, and we need to listen to get through this pandemic as quickly as possible.

 Soon we will be traveling again; don’t give up on your travel dreams.
 If you’re feeling depressed, look at photos of past trips.
 I discovered some lost images, and scrolling through them brought back memories and filled me with joy and hope.

 If you are new to travel and don’t have photos from past trips, don’t worry.
 Visit blogs, Youtube Channels, Instagram, or podcasts of places you want to travel.
 Instead of memories, build dreams.